Transfers lead No. 4 UVa to rout of Towson in Bubbleville

 Towson has another Bubbleville game Thursday, taking on San Francisco.

-Virginia also faces San Francisco next, facing the Dons Friday in Bubbleville in the HomeLight Classic.
+Virginia also stays at Mohegan Sun to face San Francisco, playing the Dons Friday in the HomeLight Classic.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25